torontoai/TorontoAITeamAgent2/README.md

 - The TORONTO AI team for their vision and support
 - All contributors who have helped shape this project
-- The open-source community for providing invaluable tools and libraries
+- The open-source community for providing invaluable tools and frameworks